aklinker1/webext-core/docs/guide/messaging/index.md

 ## Overview

 `@webext-core/messaging` a simplified, type-safe wrapper around the web extension messaging APIs.
+It also provides a similar interface for communicating with web pages or injected scripts.

 > Don't like lower-level messaging APIs?
 Try out [`@webext-core/proxy-service`](/guide/proxy-service/) for a more DX-friendly approach to executing code in the background script.